 Managing demand and supply via the Internet will solve much of the technical challenge to inventory visibility, such as system compatibility between trading partners.
 But, it may require a new business model that established, transaction-based technology does not support.
 Current technical applications may not even be appropriate in the future, as a lot of them are keyed to processing transactions.
 In the "new world," there are very few transactions.
-Trading partners replenish the player ahead of them in the supply chain in an economic way based on the real take-away by the consumer.
+Trading partners replenish the player ahead of them in the supply chain in an ecocontinued on p.
+00 continued from p.
+00 nomic way based on the real takeaway by the consumer.

 A metal service center or processor can balance its output with customer demand, so inventory in the pipeline is precisely matched to what will sell.
-Still, despite a heavy emphasis on just-in-time supply-chain management, excess happens.
+Still, despite a heavy emphasis on justin-time supply-chain management, excess happens.
 True inventory visibility illuminates where the supply chain can be fine-tuned, how schedules can be coordinated better, and what little "black holes" product falls into along the way.
 With the right information, service centers can reduce asset costs in the supply chain.